Flix0911/data_algo/arrays/readm.md

-# Data Structures and algorithms
+# Array practice

-- Will update this readme later
+- Will update this upon completing all array walk throughs
+- Goal: C#, JavaScript, and Python ~ for the time being